MJBantayan/Machine-Learning-Portfolio/README.md

 ## This repository will contain the following projects:

-    01_LogisticRegresion_Churn
+    01_LinearRegression

     02_KNN_HeartDisease

     03_RandomForest_Bankmarketing

     04_LinearRegression

-    05_XGBoost_CreditRisk
+    ...and others

-This repository is under construction and will be updated momentarily.
+This repository is under construction and will be updated regularly.
+I am planning to add more projects and use more types of machine learning models.
----

-note to self:
-    remove the business insights header in the telco_churn notebook

 ---

 🐱